Learning Outcomes

 - applying a DEI lens to your design, as appropriate (e.g. considering the people / communities / places represented in your data, consider how you frame your questions / issue)

-- apply the appropriate code chunk options (e.g. in most cases, code and outputs should be rendered but warnings and messages should not) – see the Quarto documentation on HTML Code Blocks and Execution Options for more
+); other intermediate products should not be rendered - see the Quarto documentation on HTML Code Blocks and Execution Options for more

 code-fold: true

-You may submit your assignment in one of two ways:
+You may submit your write-up in one of two ways:

 - Your Quarto doc must be named